Al-Karmil: Crusader/Ayyubid period

 "Carmel", today's Khirbat al-Karmil, was mentioned in Crusader sources in 1172/3, as the place King Amalric of Jerusalem assembled his army, next to a large ancient water reservoir.
 The Crusader's Carmel Castle was first mentioned in 1175 and was destroyed in 1187.
 In the 1920s, a Crusader tower built over the narthex of one of the Byzantine churches was seen with part of its first (upper) floor still standing, with arrow-slits on two sides; in the 1980s Pringle only found the barrel-vaulted basement with remains of the ground floor.
 French medievalist Paul Deschamps interpreted in the 1930s the role of the castle as built "to guard the road leading to Edom", i.e. to Oultrejordain.
-Emmanuel Guillaume-Rey, who visited Syria (including Palestine) between 1857–1864, saw a similarity between a type of medieval tower placed in France at strategic spots along mountain roads, and Crusader counterparts in Syria, and regarded the Carmel castle as a different variation to this theme.
+Emmanuel Guillaume-Rey, who visited Syria (including Palestine) between 1857 and 1864, saw a similarity between a type of medieval tower placed in France at strategic spots along mountain roads, and Crusader counterparts in Syria, and regarded the Carmel castle as a different variation to this theme.

 Guillaume-Rey noticed the remains of a very large square structure with four round corner turrets, which he believed must have been a caravanserai, next to and therefore protected by the castle.

 Le Strange quotes Yaqut al-Hamawi, who described "Kirmil" in the 1220s as "a village in the further limits of the Hebron territory, in the Province of Filastin.